London Borough of Croydon: History

-Croydon, in common with many other areas, was hit by extensive rioting in August 2011.
-Reeves, an historic furniture store established in 1867, that gave its name to a junction and tram stop in the town centre, was destroyed by arson.
+Croydon was hit by extensive rioting in August 2011 during the England riots.
+Reeves, a historic furniture store established in 1867 that gave its name to a junction and tram stop in the town centre, was destroyed by arson.

-Croydon is currently going through a vigorous regeneration plan, called Croydon Vision 2020.
-This will change the urban planning of central Croydon completely.
-Its main aims are to make Croydon London's Third City and the hub of retail, business, culture and living in south London and South East England.
+Since a 1999 study by town planning consultants EDAW, Croydon has been the subject of a series of development projects ranging from £200 million to £3.5 billion, called Croydon Vision 2020.
+The scheme aims to change the urban planning of central Croydon, to make it "London's Third City" and the hub of retail, business, culture and living in both south London and south-east England.
 The plan was showcased in a series of events called Croydon Expo.
-It was aimed at business and residents in the London Borough of Croydon, to demonstrate the £3.5bn development projects the Council wishes to see in Croydon in the next ten years.